-After brief research, I found out that a single-member LLC (regarded as a pass-through entity by default) complicates tax situation for nonresident aliens - a term-of-art for non-US citizens & residents.
+A single-member LLC (regarded as a pass-through entity by default) complicates the tax situation for nonresident aliens - a term-of-art for non-US citizens & residents (which is me).

-While C Corp is more complex to run, their tax treatment is relatively straightforward: they’re only taxed on their profits.
-If you’re paying yourself a salary, you can expense that amount, which will lower your taxable income (note that if you’re residing in the US, you might need to withhold 30% of a salary as a tax, in addition to paying a payroll tax.
-It gets complicated, fast).
+While C Corps are more complex to run, their tax treatment is relatively straightforward: they’re only taxed on their profits.
+If you’re paying yourself a salary, you can expense that amount, which will lower your taxable income (assuming you’re not a US taxpayer.
+Otherwise, it gets complicated, fast).

-If you’re a US citizen or a resident, LLC is more apt if you plan to bootstrap your business.
+If you’re a US citizen or a resident, LLC is more apt if you want to bootstrap your business.

-Somewhere around mid-January, you will receive an email from Stripe asking whether you want to renew the registered agent.
-If you do nothing, they will charge your card $100 at the end of January.
+Somewhere around mid-January, you will receive an email from Stripe Atlas asking whether you want to renew the registered agent.
+If you don’t explicitly opt-out, they will automatically renew your registered agent subscription by the end of January.

 Delaware Franchise Tax

-There are two ways to calculate the Franchise Tax: Authorized Shares and Assumed Par Value Capital.
-I won’t get into a nitty gritty, but suffice it to say that you can use one that minimizes your tax liability.
+There are two ways to calculate the Franchise Tax: Authorized Shares Method and Assumed Par Value Capital Method.
+I won’t get into a nitty-gritty, but suffice it to say that you can use one that minimizes your tax liability.

-A lot of folks running C Corps get disproportionately high tax estimates amounting to tens or hundreds of thousands of dollars.
-It happens because a state of Delaware uses an Authorized Shares method that results in higher tax bills.
+A lot of folks running C Corps get stupendously high tax estimates amounting to tens or hundreds of thousands of dollars (causing a drama on the Stripe Atlas forum every time).
+It happens because the State of Delaware uses an Authorized Shares Method that results in higher tax bills.
 Once you switch to the Assumed Par Value Capital Method, your tax liability will (probably) drop to $450.

 You don’t need an accountant to file an annual report, although the user interface is horrendous, to put it mildly.

-One thing that I wish I’d known is that you can save on the Delaware franchise tax by authorizing 5000 shares (or less) instead of 10,000,000 shares, which is the Atlas’ default.
+One thing that I wish I’d known is that you can save on the Franchise Tax by authorizing 5000 shares (or less) instead of 10,000,000 shares, which is the Atlas’ default.
 That way, your tax due will be $225 ($175 minimum tax + $50 annual report filing fee) instead of $450.
-LLCs, pay a flat $300 tax.
+LLCs in Delaware pay a flat $300 tax.